isomerpages/enterprisesg-sac/_resources/Frequently Asked Questions (FAQ).md

 <label for="accordion13g">How do I gain GLP Recognition?</label><div>

-<p>A facility seeking recognition for compliance with OECD Principles of GLPg should apply to SAC, stating the proposed scope of recognition, type of studies etc. An on-site assessment is done to determine compliance with the Principles.
+<p>A facility seeking recognition for compliance with OECD Principles of GLP should apply to SAC, stating the proposed scope of recognition, type of studies etc. An on-site assessment is done to determine compliance with the Principles.
 At least one GLP compliant study must be completed prior to the initial assessment.
 Re-assessments are done every two years and a study audit is done annually.</p>

 </div></li>